Cyclecar: Characteristics

 All cyclecars were required to have clutches and variable gears.
 This requirement could be fulfilled by even the simplest devices such as provision for slipping the belt on the pulley to act as a clutch, and varying of the pulley diameter to change the gear ratio.
-Methods such as belt drive or chain drive were used to transmit power to the drive wheel(s), often to one wheel only, so that a differential was not required.
+Methods such as belt drive or chain drive were used to transmit power to the drive wheel(s), often to one wheel only, so that no differential was required.

 The bodies were lightweight and sometimes offered minimal weather protection or comfort features.

 The rise of cyclecars was a direct result of reduced taxation both for registration and annual licences of lightweight small-engined cars.
 On 14 December 1912, at a meeting of the Federation Internationale des Clubs Moto Cycliste, it was formally decided that there should be an international classification of cyclecars to be accepted by the United Kingdom, Canada, United States, France, The Netherlands, Belgium, Italy, Austria and Germany.
 As a result of this meeting, the following classes of cyclecars were defined:

 Origins

 From 1898 to 1910, automobile production quickly expanded.
 Light cars of that era were commonly known as voiturettes.
-The smaller cyclecars appeared around 1910 with a boom shortly before the outbreak of the First World War, with Temple Press launching The Cyclecar magazine on 27 November 1912 (later renamed The Light Car and Cyclecar), and the formation of the Cyclecar Club (which later evolved into British Automobile Racing Club).
+The smaller cyclecars appeared around 1910 with a sales boom shortly before the outbreak of the First World War, with Temple Press launching The Cyclecar magazine on 27 November 1912 (later renamed The Light Car and Cyclecar), and the formation of the Cyclecar Club (which later evolved into British Automobile Racing Club).
 From 1912, the Motor Cycle show at Olympia became the Motor Cycle and Cycle Car Show.

 The number of cyclecar manufacturers was less than a dozen in each of the UK and France in 1911, but by 1914, there were over 100 manufacturers in each country, as well as others in Germany, Austria and other European countries.
 By 1912, the A.C.
 Sociable was described as "one of the most popular cycle cars on the road, both for pleasure and for business", though another source states that the "Humberette" was the most popular of cycle cars at that time.
-Many of the numerous makes were relatively short-lived, but several brands achieved greater longevity, including Bédélia (1910-1925), GN (1910-1923) and Morgan (1910–present).
+Many of the numerous makes were relatively short-lived, but several brands achieved greater longevity, including Bédélia (1910–1925), GN (1910–1923) and Morgan (1910–present).